FoxSamu/Foxes/README.md

 ![arctic fox](images/arctic.png)

-The most common type of fox in snowy taiga biomes, highly dominating all other fox types there.
-Only spawns in snowy taiga biomes.
+The most common type of fox in snowy biomes, highly dominating all other fox types there.
+Only spawns in snowy biomes.

 - Type ID: `snow`
 - Summon: `/summon fox ~ ~ ~ {Type: snow}`